rydmike/flex_color_scheme/README.md

 FlexColorScheme corrects these minor inconsistencies and gaps that exist in the current version of Flutter's `ThemeData.from` factory.
 It also makes a few opinionated, but subtle theme modifications compared to the `ThemeData.from` themes created from a `ColorScheme`.
-These topics are covered in detail in  the [last chapter](#theme-improvements) and in the article you can find a [visual presentation](https://rydmike.com/colorscheme#the-difference) of the differences.
+These topics are covered in detail in the [last chapter](#behind-the-scenes) and in the article you can find a [visual presentation](https://rydmike.com/colorscheme#the-difference) of the differences.

-This is the basics, FlexColorScheme can do some other nice theme design tricks.
+FlexColorScheme can also do some other nice theme design tricks.
 If you have seen the Flutter [**Flexfold web demo**](https://rydmike.com/demoflexfold) application, then you have already seen **FlexColorScheme** in action.
 The Flexfold demo app uses this package for its fancy theming and to enable effortless switching between all the themes it uses.
 The package included examples in the